Dispersive Determination of Nucleon Gravitational Form Factors: Introduction

-In 2021, Kharzeev~\cite{Kharzeev:2021qkd} proposed that the the mass radius of the proton could be extracted from $J/\psi$ photoproduction~\cite{GlueX:2019mkq} and the fit result was $\sim 0.55~$fm.
+In 2021, Kharzeev~\cite{Kharzeev:2021qkd} proposed that the the mass radius of the proton from the scalar trace density could be extracted from $J/\psi$ photoproduction~\cite{GlueX:2019mkq} and the fit result was $\sim 0.55~$fm.
 In fact, considerable debates persist on the validity of this connection~\cite{Du:2020bqj, JointPhysicsAnalysisCenter:2023qgg}.
 Recently, calculations of nucleon GFFs from lattice QCD (LQCD) at unphysical pion masses of 170~MeV~\cite{Hackett:2023rif} and $253\sim539$~MeV~\cite{Wang:2024lrm} became available.
-These LQCD calculations predicted a much larger mass radius $\sim 1~$fm with uncertainties at the 10\% level.
+These LQCD calculations predicted a much larger radius $\sim 1~$fm with uncertainties at the 10\% level.
 Hence, a precise model-independent calculation at the physical pion mass holds paramount importance.
 The current work is devoted to accomplishing this task.

 The theoretical toolkit is provided by dispersion relations (for a recent review, see Ref.~\cite{Yao:2020bxx}).
 We start with the pion GFFs by considering the $\pi\pi$ and $K\bar{K}$ intermediate states and the corresponding unitarity relations.
 These are complemented with next-to-leading order (NLO) ChPT predictions for the normalizations and slopes of meson GFFs.
 By incorporating constraints from analyticity, unitarity, and sum rules, we provide a comprehensive description of the nucleon GFFs.
 Valuable insights into the internal static spatial distribution of nucleons then follow.
+Our results provide a solid foundation for future studies of the nucleon structure, and have the potential to offer new insights into strongly interacting matter at low temperatures and high baryon densities, e.g., in neutron stars~\cite{Fukushima:2020cmk}.